Rhetos/Bookstore/Readme.md

 * **Bookstore.Service** - Main application (business service).
 * Bookstore.Service.Test - Unit tests and integration tests.
-* Bookstore.Concepts - Custom concepts library that extend Rhetos DSL programming language with features specific to this application.
+* Bookstore.RhetosExtensions - Custom concepts library that extend Rhetos DSL programming language with features specific to this application.
 * Bookstore.Playground - Example of a command-line utility that uses the generated business object model from Bookstore.Service.